EddieDover/Theater-of-the-Mind/README.md

 ## Features
 - Adds a 'Party Sheet' similar to that provided by Fantasy Grounds.
 Just click the Party Sheet icon on the Tokens Controls sub-menu.

   - The Party Sheet can be configured via the options to either display only currently connected players, or all non-npc characters.
 When using the all-characters display, there is a separate dialog to allow hiding of any characters the DM doesn't need to worry about.
-See the [SYSTEMS.md] file for how to create a json file for your own system.
+See the [SYSTEMS.md] file for instructions on how to create a json file for your own system.

   - Clicking a character portrait will open their sheet.